Answers to some of the more frequently asked questions about the studio.

 WHEN DO CLASSES START?

-Classes are taught on a semester-based curriculum, with three semesters each year.
-New classes begin in January (16 weeks), May (16 weeks) and September (15 weeks).
-Within each semester, we offer several 8-week Beginner Belly Dance classes, as well as two half-term sessions (7 to 8 weeks) of drumming and other specialty classes.
+Classes are taught on a multi-week curriculum.
+Currently, new classes are scheduled in four-week series.
+Within each series, we offer several Beginner Belly Dance classes, as well as specialty classes.
 Please visit our classes page to see our current schedule of classes.

 DO YOU OFFER DROP-IN CLASSES?